How scientists can predict when the next eclipse will occur

 Ancient civilisations did not have a precise enough knowledge of the Moon’s path to accurately predict solar eclipses, nor did they have the mathematical tools with which to predict them.

-It is only in the last 300 years that astronomers have been able to predict solar eclipses accurately.
+It is only in the last 300 years that astronomers have been able to predict when a solar eclipse will occur accurately.

 In the early 18th century, Edmond Halley was responsible for a big leap forward when he greatly improved upon the mathematical tables for the motion of the Sun and the Moon.

-Anyone using a good planetarium program on their computer can accurately call up data and graphics for eclipses visible from any location on Earth.
+Anyone using a planetarium program on their computer can call up data and graphics for eclipses from any location on Earth.

 The clockwork nature of the Solar System and Earth's location with respect to the Sun and Moon can be predicted well in advance.